 Favorite Electives from Past Years

 We leave it up to the students to find the best electives for their interests.
 However, here are some favorite classes from past years to get you thinking about what interests you the most.
 Please note that not all of these classes may be available each semester or year.

 Students can view a complete list of HCII courses online.

 Topics in Computer Science

-We are no longer accepting applications for the fall 2020 cohort of the MHCI program.
+We are no longer accepting applications for the fall 2021 MHCI program.

 Curious to see what your year at MHCI could look like?
 You can view sample schedules for full-time & part-time students.

 The Capstone project is a defining course in the MHCI program.
 Learn all about Project, companies that students have worked with in the past, and case studies from previous years.